University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 ## 1.1 Practical Overview
- - working with the same set of salmonella isolates - now know that we are deadling with a clonal salmonella outbreak, and we want to determine wheather it is also an antimicrobial resistant outbreak.
+ - working with the same set of salmonella isolates - now know that these Salmonella belong to a clonal salmonella outbreak, and we want to determine wheather it is also an antimicrobial resistant outbreak.

 ## 1.2 Learning Outcomes